Ranking Top 5 NBA Stars at Every Position: Early 2017 Edition

 2016-17 Per-Game Stats: 28.0 points, 2.6 rebounds, 6.1 assists, 0.9 steals, 0.2 blocks

-He's having the best scoring season ever for an NBA sub-6-footer and sending that category into overdrive of late (32.8 points per game over his last 10 outings).
+He's having the best scoring season ever for a sub-6-footer and sending that category into overdrive of late (32.8 points per game over his last 10 outings).
 His 2.61:1 assist-to-turnover ratio sits above our All-Star collection of honorable mentions, a fact that grows more remarkable when considering he also paces the group in points and usage percentage (32.9).

 Thomas is one of only four players to have both a 50-point outburst and a game with 15-plus assists.
 The others are MVP front-runners James Harden and Russell Westbrook, plus John Wall, who edged out Thomas for Eastern Conference Player of the Month in December but slips behind him here for having fewer points, more turnovers and less team success.

 Honorable Mentions: Kyrie Irving, Kyle Lowry, John Wall

 2016-17 Per-Game Stats: 17.6 points, 5.3 rebounds, 9.6 assists, 2.2 steals, 0.2 blocks

 If you needed any proof of the point guard position being historically stacked, this is it.
 Chris Paul, the NBA's resident point god, only occupies the No. 4 spot.